PSModule/GitHub-Script/README.md

 #### Example 4: Run a GitHub PowerShell script with a GitHub App using a Client ID and Private Key

-Run a script that uses the GitHub PowerShell module with a GitHub App.
-This example runs an authenticated script that gets the GitHub App.
+Runs a script that uses the GitHub PowerShell module with a GitHub App.
+This example retrieves the GitHub App details.

 ```yaml
 jobs: